copier-org/copier/docs/configuring.md

                 Some array: "[str, keeps, this, as, a, str]"
         ```

 -   **default**: Leave empty to force the user to answer.
-Provide a default to save him
+Provide a default to save them
     from typing it if it's quite common.
 When using `choices`, the default must be the
     choice _value_, not its _key_, and it must match its _type_.
 If values are quite
     long, you can use